LifeLock vs. Experian: Compared & Reviewed

 Initial individual plans start at a very reasonable $9.99 per month (or $7.50 when paid annually).
 Unfortunately, that basic Standard plan doesn’t include much.
 For all the features we’ve been discussing, you’ll need their Ultimate Plus option, which increases the price to $19.99 per month.

-Experian IdentityWorks starts with a slightly higher price point for its top-level plan, but there are no frustrating price hikes later.
+Experian starts with a slightly higher price point for its top-level plan, but there are no frustrating price hikes later.

 Final Verdict – LifeLock Wins

-Ultimately, Experian IdentityWorks wins this battle.
+LifeLock wins this battle.

-Related Articles:
+Related Comparison Articles: